nicholaswmin/fsm/README.md

 // state: closed
 ```

-> note: hooks methods are not serialised so they must be passed again when
+> note: `hooks` are not serialised so they must be passed again when reviving,
-> reviving, as demonstrated above.
+> as demonstrated above.

 ## API